-Our goal is to train highly skilled and compassionate professionals, and we provide an environment for physicians in training to achieve this goal.
+Our goal is to train highly skilled and compassionate professionals, and we provide an environment for those physicians to achieve this goal.
 Our residents are responsible for the care of patients with a wide variety of medical illnesses, ranging from those routinely encountered in primary care practice to those seen only in the tertiary care setting.
 The exposure to an enormously diverse patient population is possible because no county, VA Hospitals, or other children's hospitals are located in the Columbus area.
 The Ohio State University Hospitals and Nationwide Children's Hospital subsequently serve the combined roles of urban community hospitals, indigent care providers and referral centers for Central and Southeastern Ohio.
-Residents have carefully supervised and graded patient care responsibility in a variety of educational settings at these hospitals and in faculty-staffed ambulatory care offices.
+Residents have carefully supervised and graduated patient care responsibilities in a variety of educational settings at these hospitals and in faculty-staffed ambulatory care offices.